SparkFun QuickLogic Thing Plus - EOS S3¶

 In order to see data collection and recognition output with the qt_ssi_ai_app firmware.
 You can then open the port in Tera Term, PuTTy, or other serial port program at 460800 to test the connection.

-The qt_ssi_ai_app example application demonstrates how to use the Simple Streaming interface with the SparkFun Thing Plus - QuickLogic EOS S3, using the onboard accelerometer.
+An example application for how to use the Simple Streaming interface with the SparkFun QuickLogic Thing Plus - EOS S3 can be found in GitHub at https://github.com/QuickLogic-Corp/qorc-sdk/tree/master/qt_apps/qt_ssi_ai_app.

-This application can be used for both data collection and recognition.
-The README.md of the
+This application can be used for either data collection or recognition based on your build properties.

 Getting Knowledge Pack Results (Simple Stream)¶